vkibaja/vkibaja.github.io/_pages/about.md

 💻 **Investigate security incidents** and implement customized **mitigation strategies** to enhance cybersecurity defenses.

-👩🏽‍💻 Utilize tools such as Splunk SIEM, FireEye HX, CrowdStrike, and CarbonBlack for threat detection, response, and remediation.
+👩🏽‍💻 Utilize tools such as Splunk SIEM, CrowdStrike, Cisco AMP, and Proofpoint for threat detection, response, and remediation.

 💖 Enthusiastic about advancing security.